 Mohawk Valley pushed across two inconsequential runs in the 9th inning, falling 9-5 in favor of the Dutchmen.

-The Dutchmen finish the road trip with their final bus trip of the regular season, heading to Boonville tomorrow for a contest with the Adirondack Trail Blazers.
-Albany returns to the Capital City on Monday for a contest with the Glens Falls Dragons, the last Subway Summer Series game in Albany.
-Monday will feature the recognition of the team’s eight Spotlight Players of the Week.
+The Dutchmen finish the road trip with their final bus trip of the regular season, heading to Boonville for a contest with the Adirondack Trail Blazers.
+Albany returns to the Capital City for a contest with the Glens Falls Dragons, the last Subway Summer Series game in Albany. will feature the recognition of the team’s eight Spotlight Players of the Week.
 The game will also allow kids to eat free at the ballpark with paid admission.